-Severe depression is a debilitating mental disorder that deeply affects a person's life.
-It causes a person to lose interest in the things that they normally love to do and they carry a heavy sadness around with them all the time.
-They may withdraw from the people that they love and feel like there is nothing that they can do to rid themselves of their feelings of irritation, worthlessness and guilt.
+Severe depression, also called major depressive disorder, is a debilitating mental illness that profoundly affects a person's life.
+It may cause a person to lose interest in activities they previously enjoyed and leave them experiencing symptoms of depression, such as prolonged sadness or exhaustion.
+They may withdraw from loved ones and feel there is nothing they can do to rid themselves of feelings of irritation, worthlessness, and guilt.

-According to the DSM V, severe depression or Major Depressive Disorder involves symptoms that persist for two consecutive weeks.
-The main symptoms include irritability and/or depressed mood, which exist alongside several other symptoms like reduced interest in normal activities and sleep disturbances.
+According to the Diagnostic and Statistical Manual for Mental Disorders - 5th Edition (DSM-5), major depressive disorder involves symptoms that persist for at least two consecutive weeks.
+The main symptoms include irritability or depressed mood, which exist alongside others, such as reduced interest in everyday activities and sleep disturbances.

-The symptoms of severe depression cause impairment in important areas like work and social life, from a lack of pleasure in daily tasks to complete withdrawal.
-For a person to be diagnosed with severe depression, their symptoms cannot be related to substance abuse, another medical condition, or be better explained by another psychological disorder.
+Major depressive disorder symptoms can cause difficulty functioning in areas like professional and social life.
+For a person to be diagnosed with this form of depression, their symptoms cannot be related to substance abuse or another medical condition or be better explained by another psychological disorder.

 - Loss of interest or pleasure in daily activities

 - Insomnia or hypersomnia (too little or too much sleep)

 - Slow speech and impaired movement